 The inner child

 The inner child is a dimension of the self: real, active, and continuous.
-She operates according to the logic of childhood and communicates in symbolic language — through images, stories, and the felt weight of a gesture or a landscape.
+She operates according to the logic of childhood and communicates in symbolic language, in images, in stories, in the felt weight of a gesture or a landscape.
 Her original nature is curious, connected, creative, and fully present to experience.
-What wounding produces is a contraction of that nature, a set of intelligent adaptations developed to maintain connection in conditions that fell short of what it needed.
-They become difficult only when they outlast the circumstances that formed them — which is the condition that brings most people to this work.
+Contentment is her natural state, and fear is what creates imbalance in it.

 The imaginal

 The imaginal has consistent properties.
 It is autonomous: the inner child chooses her own landscapes and figures and follows her own direction.
-It is consistent: the world she inhabits holds its own geography across sessions, so that a house first met in one chapter is recognisable in another.
-And it is effectual: what occurs there has real consequence in the life of the person.
-The distinction that separates the imaginal from imagination, visualisation, and directed inner dialogue turns on a single question — who is the author.
-In each of those, the conscious mind authors the content.
-In the imaginal, the psyche authors it, and the conscious mind witnesses.
+It is consistent: the world she inhabits holds its geography across sessions, so that a house first met in one chapter is recognisable in another.
+And it is effectual: what occurs there carries real consequence in the life of the person.

 The chapter as a unit

-A chapter is a unit of imaginal work with a defined structure and a natural life cycle.
+A chapter is a unit of imaginal work with a defined structure, a characteristic rhythm, and a natural life cycle.
 It is, in its essential character, an adventure.
 The inner child builds a world and moves through it, holding play, healing, exploration, and rest within a single narrative form.
-The narrative form gives her room to develop: to open a situation in one session, deepen it in the next, and bring it to a resolution that emerges through the telling.

 Symbolic distance, and the place of regression